brimdata/zed/docs/tutorials/zq-primer.md

 while in Zed, data is nested with "records" and arrays (as well as other complex types).

 [Record expressions](../zq/language.md#6112-record-expressions)
-are rather flexibe with `zq` and look a bit like JavaScript or `jq` syntax, e.g.,
+are rather flexible with `zq` and look a bit like JavaScript or `jq` syntax, e.g.,
 ```mdtest-command
 echo '1 2 3' | zq -z 'yield {kind:"counter",val:this}' -